smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Part II/readme.md

-# Solutions for Permutations, Combinations, Sequences and Random Numbers
+### Permutations, Combinations, Sequences and Random Numbers

 This directory contains the SQL scripts to solve the puzzles for Part II: Permutations, Combinations, Sequences and Random Numbers.